OpenNTI/nti.docs.platform.enduser/guide/part1.rst

 Visibility:

-Y our course forum may be split into sections by student enrollment type, “Enrolled For-Credit” and “Open.”
+Your course forum may be split into sections by student enrollment type, “Enrolled For-Credit” and “Open.”
 This allows you to have some cours discussions viewable only to credit students.